How to Evaluate Community Development Program Impact

 It’s hard to make change without a deep understanding of what factors drive the current reality.
 Nonprofit programs should stem from a comprehensive look at the local systems and how they shape neighbors’ lives.
 Development programs will make an impact when they focus on changing the systems that create inequality.

 This all takes time, usually decades.
-To last long enough to have impact, every holistic organization needs robust partnerships with other local institutions.
+To last long enough to have an impact, every holistic organization needs robust partnerships with other local institutions.
 If your program is operating alone, you may want to consider making it a priority to build local partnerships.
 This is a great, relatively quick way to increase all programs’ impact.

 #4 Authentic Relationships